OfficeDev/Office-Add-in-UX-Design-Patterns-Code/README.md

   <!--* [Base Styles and Typography Ramp](https://github.com/OfficeDev/Office-Add-in-Design-Patterns/blob/master/Patterns/Base_styles_typeramp.md) - Basic guidelines for typography and padding.-->
   <!--* [Commands](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/Commands.md) - Shows how to present the command bar in your add-in.-->
   <!--* [Multi-Section](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/MultiSection.md) - Displays a common layout and set of tools that may be used within an add-in.-->
-  * [Settings](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/Settings.md) - Displays common components that may be used within an add-in's settings menu.

 #### Navigation